pastleo/dockerRunner/README.md

 ### It works ?

-Ehh, this script just use sed to dig the `<option>` specified out and help you do the docker run command Check out the `dockeR` executable script on your own XDD
+Ehh, this script just use sed to dig the `<option>` specified out and help you do the docker run command Check out the `dockeRun` executable script on your own XDD

 ## About built-in image

 ### debian-bash

-This image will run a debian bash env with docker from boot2docker system and the dockeR executable and mount your current location `pwd` to `/workspace` and cd into it
+This image will run a debian bash env with docker from boot2docker system and the dockeRun executable and mount your current location `pwd` to `/workspace` and cd into it

 ### nginx-php56